Easebourne Priory

-Easebourne Priory was a priory in Easebourne, West Sussex, England.
+The Priory of the Nativity of the Blessed Virgin Mary, commonly known as Easebourne Priory, was founded as a monastery of canonesses regular in the 13th-century in Easebourne, West Sussex, England.
+It was closed in the Dissolution of the Monasteries in 1536.

-The Nativity of the Blessed Virgin Mary was built as an Augustinian nunnery for a prioress and ten nuns.
+The priory was built for an Augustinian community consisting of a prioress and ten canonesses.
 It was founded before 1238 by the de Bohun family of St. Ann's Hill in nearby Midhurst, probably by John de Bohun who fought at Crecy.

 It may have been refounded in the 15th century and became Benedictine.